re-data/re-data/docs/scan.md

 ## start_date & end_date

 Each metrics Redata computes are related to some time window.
 Curenlty this time window is last 24 hours.
-(Possible to change it, but you would need update Redata code.. :)
+(Possible to change it, but you would need update Redata code, so let us know if you would like to have it as configurable option)

 Running scan with `start_date = end_date` which is how by default scans are run will compute metrics only for for `(end_date-24h, end_date)` time period.